mikes222/ecache/README.md

 # Ecache

-Ecache is a simple library to implement in-memory caching with support to remove entries to prevent memory overflow.
+Ecache is a simple library to implement in-memory caching with support to remove entries.

 It is inspired by [gcache](https://github.com/bluele/gcache)